 Planning out what to do?
 Start with these top 10 things to do in Krakow, Poland…

 Ever since I first stepped foot into Krakow, I’ve longed for it.
 There’s something special about Poland’s most popular city for travellers.
-With fewer tourists than Prague and (for me at least) more interesting than Budapest, Krakow is one of my top picks for the best cities to visit in Europe.
+With fewer tourists than Prague and (for me at least) more interesting than Budapest, Krakow is one of my top picks for the best cities to visit in Central Europe.

 Best of all, you’ll never run out of things to do in Krakow.
 Whether exploring the city’s historic districts, gawking at medieval churches or embarking on a day trip to one of the world’s most infamous (and sombre) sites, Krakow’s gonna keep you on your toes.
 Get started with these top 10 things to do in Krakow: